 Open Banking means we can make an informed decision about your loan by reviewing your income and outgoings.
 UK Credit is working with Experian, one of the largest credit reporting agencies, to access Open Banking.
-They have provided a secure platform, known as the Affordability Passport, for our customers to share their financial details with us – this is a read-only access meaning we can’t make any changes to your account.
+They have provided a secure platform, known as the Affordability Passport, for our customers to share their financial details with us – this is a read-only access meaning we can’t make any changes to your accounts.

 Click the link we send you and this will transfer you to Experian’s Open Banking page.
-Follow the instructions and they will transfer you to your bank’s website, where you can safely login to your bank and authorise UK Credit to view your account.
+Follow the instructions and they will transfer you to your bank’s website, where you can safely login to your bank and authorise UK Credit to view your accounts.
 As with online banking, only you can see your login details, such as customer number, password and memorable word.
-If you have multiple accounts with different banks, you can authorise an app or website to collect all the details and manage them all together.
+If you have multiple accounts with different banks, Open Banking will allow you to select each one and collect all the details together for us to review.
 You can also choose which information is shared and can withdraw consent at any time.

 FAQs about Open Banking